Photograph shows President Obama "desecrating" the Oval Office by unprecedentedly placing his feet on his desk. See Example(s)

 Electing him was an enormous mistake — and will cost us in many ways, for generations

-Origins: The above-displayed image is a photograph of President Obama conversing with some of his staff in the Oval Office with his feet up on his desk.
-That’s about the only factual element to this item, as the accompanying text is mostly contrived, subjective invective intended to stir up partisan outrage:
+The above-displayed image is a genuine photograph of President Obama conversing with some of his staff in the Oval Office with his feet up on his desk.
+However, most of the accompanying text that was reproduced with this image was contrived and subjective invective intended to stir up partisan outrage:

 It is true that in some parts of the world showing the bottom of one’s shoes (even accidentally) is considered rude, but it isn’t true of American culture, nor do the areas where it does hold true (primarily the Middle East, Korea, Thailand, some parts of Africa) comprise anything close to “over half of the cultures of the world.”

-“Absolutely never done”?
-It’s not the norm, perhaps, but it’s not “never done.”
-Take, for example, this anecdote from a book about one of American’s most prominent business executives, Apple
+This posture is not the norm, perhaps, but it’s far from “absolutely never done.”
+Take, for example, this anecdote from a book about one of American’s most prominent business executives, Apple’s late co-founder and CEO Steve Jobs:

 Bill Curley, a middle-aged Apple marketing manager, remembers this incident from his very first week on the job at Apple.
 “I was at a meeting with [Apple CEO Steve] Jobs and several other managers, and he is in shorts, running shoes, and no socks.
 He’s disagreeing with a guy, so he kicks off his shoes and puts his bare feet on the table.
 He framed the guy’s face with his feet.”